 Google Backup and Sync: Is It Really Backup?

-If your business uses G Suite, there’s a good chance your files and images are all over the place: your computer, smartphone, the digital camera you seldom use and the various SD cards that are probably gathering dust.
+If your business uses Google Workspace, there’s a good chance your files and images are all over the place: your computer, smartphone, the digital camera you seldom use and the various SD cards that are probably gathering dust.
 Well, there’s a simple, speedy and reliable way to organize your files.
 Say hello to Google Backup and Sync!

 What Is Google Backup and Sync?